7 min read

 Healthcare in South Africa | What You Need to Know

-South Africa’s healthcare is rated the top healthcare system in Africa, ranking 50th out of 89 countries in the 2023 Global Healthcare Index.
+South Africa’s healthcare is rated the top healthcare system in Africa, ranking 49th out of 89 countries in the 2024 Global Healthcare Index.
 Offering both public and private healthcare, South Africa can provide quality health services that suit both your needs and your budget.

-Here’s everything you need to know about healthcare in South Africa
+Here’s everything you need to know about healthcare in South Africa.

-Healthcare in South Africa Overview
+Public Healthcare in South Africa

 South Africa presents a two-tier healthcare system — a public healthcare system and a private healthcare system.
 Unfortunately, there is still a massive gap between public and private healthcare in South Africa due to a major difference in funding, resources and support.